 Day 3: July 1st - Stowing task finals

 Due to an error, we were giving the wrong JSON file.
 So we had to run twice.
 First time, we stowed 7 items we got 88.
 Second item, we stored 8 items but misidentified one, fetching us 77.

 We were placed 6th out of the 16 finalists.

 Day 4: July 2nd - Picking task finals

-We made a decision to modify logic for certain items in fear of dropping as our suction was lower with the new shop-vac.
+We made a decision to modify the grasping logic for certain items in fear of dropping as our suction was lower with the new shop-vac.
 During the competition run, we had a lot of time and were looping between 2 shelves.
 7/12 items.